 - 1.1 The relationship between Members and Officers is an essential ingredient that goes into the successful working of the organisation.
 This relationship within the District Council is characterised by mutual respect, informality and trust.
 Members and Officers feel free to speak to one another openly and honestly.
 Nothing in this Protocol is intended to change this relationship.
 The purpose of this Protocol is rather to help Members and Officers to perform effectively by giving guidance on their respective roles and expectations and on their relationship with each other.
 The Protocol also gives guidance on what to do on the rare occasions when things go wrong.
-Responsibility for the operation of this Protocol lies with the Chief Executive. - 1.2 The Protocol must be read and operated in the context of any relevant legislation and national and local Codes of Conduct and any procedure for confidential reporting. - 2.
-Roles of Members and Officers - 2.1 The respective roles of Members and Officers can be summarised as follows:
+Responsibility for the operation of this Protocol lies with the Chief Executive. - 1.2 The Protocol must be read and operated in the context of any relevant legislation and national and local Codes of Conduct and any procedure for confidential reporting. - 1.3 For the avoidance of doubt, failure to comply with this Protocol on Councillor/Officer Relations may constitute a breach of the Members' Code of Conduct or the Code of Conduct for Employees. - 1.4 Members and Officers may carry out their roles from a home environment and it will not always be necessary or possible for face-to-face meetings to take place.
+Both Members and Officers recognise this as a feature of the modern workplace and must endeavour to meet each other through agreed channels and at agreed times so as to avoid unnecessary difficulties.